jaceksan/pex-test/README.md

 Does this mean, that diff of views (10) should be summed up into day 2019-01-01 or 2019-01-02?

-We could use TIMESERIES clause (Vertica specific) and linear interpolation to generate rows for each edge of the day.
+We could use TIMESERIES clause (Vertica specific) and [linear interpolation](https://www.vertica.com/docs/9.2.x/HTML/Content/Authoring/AnalyzingData/TimeSeries/LinearInterpolation.htm?zoom_highlight=linear) to generate rows for each edge of the day.

-Now I sum up diff between current and previous row into the following day.
+In current solution I sum up diff between current and previous row into the following day.

 The same could be applied to reports by hour.